jccastrog/GRNTE/README.md

 ## Running NTE

+You can run NTE from you command line prompt like this, make sure you are in the directory where you have the NTE.R script:

+   Rscript NTE.R --expression_matrix example/example_input.tsv --num_reps 1 --output NTE_test.txt
 ### Input

 The input is a table that includes the time series expression data for a series of transcription factors, columns are genes and rows are time points For each time point replicates have to be consecutive if replicates are missing NA should be added.